sega pattern,

 To use Feign create an interface and annotate it.
 It has pluggable annotation support including Feign annotations and JAX-RS annotations.

 Feign also supports pluggable encoders and decoders.
-Spring Cloud adds support for Spring MVC annotations and
+Spring Cloud adds support for Spring MVC annotations and for using the same HttpMessageConverters used by default in Spring Web.

 Spring Cloud integrates Eureka, as well as Spring Cloud LoadBalancer to provide a load-balanced HTTP client when using Feign.